DAHUB-GUIOT/natur-78/replit.md

 ## Overview

-This is a full-stack web application for Festival NATUR, a sustainable tourism and regenerative practices platform.
+This is a full-stack web application for Festival NATUR (www.festivalnatur.com), a sustainable tourism and regenerative practices platform.
 The application serves as a comprehensive ecosystem connecting startups, investors, mentors, digital nomads, and other stakeholders in the sustainable tourism space.
 It features multiple modules including networking, education, marketplace, experiences, fundraising, and an accelerator program.

-**Migration Status**: Successfully migrated from Lovable to Replit (January 2025)
+**Migration Status**: Successfully migrated from Lovable to Replit (January 2025) ✅

 ## Recent Changes